-The University of Illinois has formulated a policy that defines academic dishonesty, explains penalties that may be imposed on students, and details hearing procedures for appeals.
+The University of Illinois Academic Integrity defines academic dishonesty, explains penalties that may be imposed and details procedures for appeals.
 Academic dishonesty includes the following behaviors: cheating; fabrication; facilitating infractions of academic integrity; plagiarism; bribes, favors, and threats; academic interference; unauthorized use of University resources; failure to comply with research regulations; and computer-related infractions.
-All students should refrain from conduct that is academically dishonest or behavior that assists others in academically dishonest activities.
+All students should refrain from conduct that is academically dishonest or behavior that assists others in academic dishonesty.
 Academic Integrity, is thoroughly discussed in the Student Code, § 1-401.
-All students are encouraged to become familiar with this section of the Student Code.

 Plagiarism and Copyright Policy